 The only way you are going to get better is with practice.
 Just like with any skills, the first time you picked up a guitar you were terrible, but you got better.
 The very first song you sung wasn’t pitch perfect, but you learned to improve.
 With time, with practice and by learning with each attempt you will get better.

 The sooner you start, the sooner you will hit those first 10, 20, 50, 100 videos which will be the basis of your “How I Grew On YouTube” story and will help you win over an engaged audience who has been with you since day one.

 Do yourself a favour – Stop Delaying & Start Creating!

 You do not need to max your credit card and buy super fantastic lighting and cameras to make quality videos.
-You can start making quality content from your bedroom today with equipment you already have at home or even in your pocket – here are a few tips.
+You can start making quality content from your bedroom today with the equipment you already have at home or even in your pocket – here are a few tips:

 Okay, so you have finally started making videos and you are getting into the flow of things.
 You start to see your videos get a handful of views and maybe even a few comments, but it seems so small, don’t give up!